Keobook/import-cours-but-rt/others/my-applications/github-campus-expert/README.md

-    Here is the link of the instagram of the current student association: https://www.instagram.com/aeiutbeziers/ It is one of the communities we want to help grow and complement in the areas they are lacking or struggling to get a correct foothold to start stable and more inclusive actions troughout the student campus.
+    Here is the link of the instagram of the current student association: https://www.instagram.com/aeiutbeziers/ It is one of the communities we want to help grow and complement in the areas they are lacking or struggling to get a correct foothold to start stable and more inclusive actions throughout the student campus.
     ```

    <div style="page-break-after: always"></div>